Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrepository-source/_index.md

   password: harbor12345
 ```

-Yes I know plain text password in the github but we aren't doing SOPS encryption or vault in this course
+Yes I know plain text password in the GitHub but we aren't doing Mozilla SOPS encryption or Hashicorp Vault in this course.

 Make sure your helmrepository shows